FouadWahabi/cpu-monitor/README.md

 * We can customize some environements variables: `BACKEND_URL` to change the data source.
 `HIGH_LOAD_THRESHOLD` to edit the high load threshold.

+## Improvements

+* Currently, the dahsboard supports only one data source and only one data format.
+It would be good improvement to add the support to different data sources and different popular data formats like [prometheus](https://prometheus.io/).
+* Instead of only showing alerts in the dashboard, it's important to send alerts by SMS and/or email.
+* Add more customizations, like themes,colors and chart types.
+And add the ability to save current customization.
+* Add authentication and permission management so that the metrics won't be publicly exposed.